datacarpentry/image-processing/_episodes/08-connected-components.md

 From this available space we only use the range from `0` to `11`.
 When showing this image in the viewer, it squeezes the complete range into 256 gray values.
 Therefore, the range of our numbers does not produce any visible change.

-Fortunately, the skimage library has tools to cope with this a situation.
+Fortunately, the skimage library has tools to cope with this situation.
 We can use the function `skimage.color.label2rgb()` to convert the colors in the image (recall that we already used the `simage.color.rgb2gray()` function to convert to grayscale).
 With `skimage.color.label2rgb()`, all objects are colored according to a list of colors that can be customized.
 We can use the following commands to convert and show the image:

 ~~~
 # convert the label image to color image